JackTheSpades/SpriteToolSuperDelux/CONTRIBUTING.md

 - Use modern C++ code style.
 Prefer newer C++17/C++20 idioms over old C-style code
 - Don't abuse templates too much
 - Don't `using namespace std;`
-- Don't use external libraries unless you have to (e.g. writing an entire json parser)
+- Don't use external libraries unless you have to (e.g. using an external library to avoid writing an entire json parser is ok)
 - Avoid abusing the preprocessor to hell and back (macro galore is a no-no)
 - If you can use the `std::` for something, use it, don't reinvent the wheel
+- Avoid UB names (e.g. __foo or _Foo)
+- Avoid allocations and raw pointers when possible.
 ## C#:

 For C# files, the following rules apply: